 Nutritional Supplements And A Healthy Diet

-When applied to the gums or used as a mouth rinse, 100% pure essential oils can help destroy the harmful bacteria that can lead to problems such as sore or swollen gums.
-Essential oils are often ingredients in over-the-counter mouth rinses, but commercial rinses typically include alcohol, which can cause stinging and dry mouth, which can contribute to more bacteria growth.
+When applied to the gums or used as a mouth rinse, 100% pure essential oils can help destroy the harmful germs that can lead to problems such as sore or swollen gums.
+Essential oils are often ingredients in over-the-counter mouth rinses, but commercial rinses typically include alcohol, which can cause stinging and dry mouth, which can contribute to more germs growth.

-Sore gums are usually caused by bacteria.
+Sore gums are usually caused by germs.
 Treat them appropriately.

-Sore gums are typically caused by bacteria in the mouth, which cause gum inflammation, redness, swelling and soreness.
+Sore gums are typically caused by germs in the mouth, which cause gum inflammation, redness, swelling, and soreness.
 Early on this is known as gingivitis, but it can develop into serious gum disease.
 Because sore gums are usually related to gum infections you should treat sore gums the same way that you would when you’re treating gingivitis.

 Your Questions About Sore Gums Answered

 My gums are sore.
 What should I do?
 Gently brush your gums thoroughly every day, including flossing under the gumlines between your teeth to remove germs.
 Consider using a topical antiseptic like essential oils or mouthwash that will aid in destroying the germs that is causing the soreness.

 Brushing and flossing make my gums hurt worse.
 Do I still have to do it?
 Yes!
 If you had a wound on another part of the body that was not cleaned thoroughly it would become infected and sore.
 As you begin to clean these areas of infection, the soreness will gradually go away.
 Give it time.